sekkuu5636/Sales_Revenue_Analysis_Dashboard/README.md

-Sales & Revenue Analysis Dashboard
+**Sales & Revenue Analysis Dashboard**

-##  Objective
+##  **Project Objective**

-The objective of this project is to develop an interactive **Sales & Revenue Analysis Dashboard** that transforms raw sales data into meaningful business insights.
-The dashboard helps track key performance indicators (KPIs), analyze revenue trends, identify top-performing products, and evaluate overall sales performance through dynamic charts, filters, and slicers, enabling data-driven decision-making and effective business reporting.
+The **Sales & Revenue Analysis Dashboard** is designed to transform raw sales data into actionable business insights through interactive visualizations and KPI tracking.
+The project focuses on analyzing sales performance, monitoring revenue trends, identifying top-performing products, and evaluating regional performance using dynamic charts, filters, and slicers to support data-driven decision-making and effective business reporting.